hld19/spotify-widget/README.md

 ### Common Issues

--   **Application compiles but the window is blank or shows an error.**
+- **Widget doesn't resize properly**
+  - Ensure you're using the latest version
+  - Try restarting the application
+  - Check if your OS scaling settings are affecting the window

+- **Can't play from playlists or recently played**
-    -   Ensure you have run `npm install`.
+  - Ensure you have an active Spotify session on one of your devices
-    -   Verify that the `npm run tauri dev` command completes without errors in the terminal.
+  - Check that your Spotify account has the necessary permissions
+  - Try refreshing the authentication by logging out and back in

--   **Login with Spotify button does not work.**
+- **Search not working**
-    -   Make sure you have correctly set your `CLIENT_ID` in `src-tauri/src/main.rs`.
-    -   Verify that the `Redirect URI` in your Spotify Developer Dashboard is set *exactly* to `http://127.0.0.1:14700/callback`.
-Any deviation, including a trailing slash, will cause it to fail.

--   **Stuck on "Loading..." or "Nothing is playing" after login.**
-    -   Make sure you have Spotify open and are actively playing a track on a device.
-The widget can only control and display an active session.
-    -   Check your internet connection.
+  - Verify your internet connection
+  - Check if you're being rate limited (wait a few seconds and try again)
+  - Ensure your access token is valid

+- **Login expires too quickly**
+  - The app now saves credentials for 30 days
+  - If issues persist, clear browser cache and re-authenticate

 ### Debugging

-You can view the webview's developer console by right-clicking inside the widget and selecting `Inspect`.
-This is useful for diagnosing frontend errors or inspecting network requests.
+Access the developer console by right-clicking in the widget and selecting `Inspect`.
+Check the console for error messages or network issues.

 ---